sawbladejs/sawblade/README.md

 ```
 Then import/require via your favorite module loader.

+API
+---
+###bootstrap(root, routeConfiguration, urlProvider)
+Activates the router.
+**root**: The root context, i.e. the top-level element of your application
+**routeConfiguration**: The route configuration (configuration API doc coming soon; for now, please see Documentation & Examples)
+**urlProvider**: The URL provider, such as an instance of the hash URL provider class

 Documentation & Examples
 ------------------------
 More formal documentation is forthcoming.
 For now, please review the [example project](https://github.com/sawbladejs/example) and [spec](https://github.com/sawbladejs/sawblade/blob/master/src/router.spec.js).